dingxuan92/devops-interview/README.md

 # DevOps Interview Project

-This is a DevOps project I have done while interviewing with a tech company in 2018.

 I have designed and developed a simplified CI/CD pipeline for a web application and explained my solution in the Devops_Design_Document.pdf file.

 ## Original Interview Question (DevOps)